Eric-Wilder/css-bootstrap-homework/README.md

 # css-bootstrap-homework
-For the CSS and Bootstrap homework assignment
+For the CSS and Bootstrap homework assignment<br>
+Personal website made utilizing Bootstrap